waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Body Slam:** Can cause paralysis.

 # V. Methodology & Lessons Learned
-- **Pathfinding Verification:** When a pathfinding tool reports no path, it is a strong indicator of a genuine barrier, not a tool bug.
-The `landmass_analyzer` tool should be used to confirm physical connectivity before assuming the pathfinder is flawed.
+- **Pathfinding Verification:** When a pathfinding tool reports no path, it is a strong indicator of a genuine barrier (like a puzzle), not a tool bug.
+The `landmass_analyzer` tool should be used to confirm physical connectivity before assuming the pathfinder is flawed, keeping in mind it ignores dynamic obstacles like boulders.
 - **Agent Limitations:** Reasoning-based agents (like `battle_strategist_agent`) are ill-suited for complex, state-based computational problems like boulder puzzles.
 These tasks require dedicated computational tools (`boulder_puzzle_solver`).
 - **Strategic Flexibility:** Fixating on a single, stalled objective is inefficient.
 If multiple paths are available, and one is blocked by a difficult puzzle, exploring the alternate path is a better strategy than repeated failed attempts.
 - **Tool Reliability:** A tool that produces an incorrect or impossible result is a critical failure.
 Tool maintenance and debugging must take precedence over any other gameplay action to ensure a reliable toolchain.
-The `ignored_object_types` logic in the pathfinder was a flawed shortcut that led to invalid paths; treating all NPCs as impassable is the correct approach.

 # VI.
 Future Tool/Agent Ideas
 - **`puzzle_master_agent`:** An agent to automate the entire puzzle-solving workflow: identify puzzle type, call the correct data extractor, call the solver, and parse the solution.